vanguardbackup/docs/backup-tasks.md

    - Review your settings and save the backup task
    - You'll be redirected to the backup tasks overview, where you can run the task immediately if desired

-## Best Practices

-- Prioritize critical data for backup
-- Regularly test your backups by attempting to restore from them
-- Monitor task execution using Vanguard's dashboard
-- Use descriptive labels and tags for efficient management of multiple backup tasks

 ## Managing Backup Tasks

 ### Paused Backups